 Brief: This is a detailed guide showing you how to install GNOME Shell Extensions manually or easily via a browser.

 While discussing how to install themes in Ubuntu 17.10, I briefly mentioned GNOME Shell Extension.
 It was used to enable user themes.
-Today, we’ll have a detailed look at GNOME Shell Extensions in Ubuntu 17.10.
+Today, we’ll have a detailed look at GNOME Shell Extensions in Ubuntu 18.04 and higher versions.